-The narrative of 100 Bullets revolves around the encounters between down on their luck individuals – usually (but not always) from the wrong side of the tracks – and the mysterious Agent Graves, who provides them with a briefcase containing three things: a gun, 100 untraceable bullets, and irrefutable evidence pointing towards the people responsible for ruining their lives.
+The story of 100 Bullets revolves around the encounters between down on their luck individuals and the mysterious Agent Graves.
+Graves provides these downtrodden souls with a briefcase containing three things: a gun, 100 untraceable bullets, and irrefutable evidence pointing towards the people responsible for ruining their lives.

-Obviously, this is a set-up virtually tailor-made for the small screen, and viewers would be on the edge of their seats following every violent twist and turn that follows on from each of these encounters, even as they try to piece together the wider motives behind Graves’ deadly game.
+This is a set-up is as close to a guaranteed small screen slam dunk as it gets.
+Viewers would be on the edge of their seats following every violent twist and turn of 100 Bullets‘ noir-infused narrative, as they try to piece together the wider motives behind Graves’ deadly game.

 3. Jack Kirby’s New Gods